-This review has identified insect pests and pathogens of quarantine concern associated with hop propagative material (soil free dormant rhizomes, foliage free dormant cuttings, tissue cultures and seed for sowing) and proposed quarantine measures to manage the risks.
-The proposed risk management measures are based on tiered safeguards.
+This review has identified insect pests and pathogens of quarantine concern associated with hop propagative material (soil free dormant rhizomes, foliage free dormant cuttings, tissue cultures and seed for sowing) and recommended quarantine measures to manage the risks.
+The recommended risk management measures are based on tiered safeguards.
 This process ensures that if one mitigating measure fails, other safeguards exist to ensure that the risk is progressively reduced and managed.

-Biosecurity Australia considers that the risk management measures proposed in this draft PRA report will achieve Australia's appropriate level of protection (ALOP) against identified pests.
-Specifically, the proposed risk management measures for the different propagative materials are:
+Biosecurity Australia considers that the risk management measures recommended in this final PRA report will achieve Australia's appropriate level of protection (ALOP) against identified pests.
+Specifically, the recommended risk management measures for the different propagative materials are: